BRomans/EmotionMusic-Classification/README.md

-# EMAnalysis-Python
+# EmotionMusic - Classification
-First implementation of the automaded analysis pipeline for the Emotion-Music project in Python.
+Implementation of the data processing pipeline for the EmotionMusic project.